Vector35/binaryninja-api/docs/dev/plugins.md

 Then just `[UP] [ENTER]` to trigger the reload when the plugin has changed.

+## Writing plugins using other IDEs

+Even though non-commercial licenses don't have headless automation, the [install API](https://github.com/Vector35/binaryninja-api/blob/dev/scripts/install_api.py) script (which is included in the installation directory) allows you to add the binaryninja module to your python environment.
+Once you do that, you should get automatic completion in any editor that supports it even on non-commercial!
+Of course, on commercial and enterprise installations, the script is even more useful, allowing for headless scripts with your existing python interpreter.

-## Debugging Python
+## Debugging using other IDEs

-If you wish to debug your python scripts, there are a few methods:
+If you wish to debug your python scripts, there are a few methods specific to different IDEs:

 ### Remote debugging with VSCode: